 Ways to use mung beans

-My absolute favourite mung bean recipe is this Mung Bean and Coconut Curry (note – this recipe calls for dried beans, not pre-cooked).
+My absolute favourite mung bean recipe is this Mung Bean and Coconut Curry (note - this recipe calls for dried beans, not pre-cooked).
 If you have softer mung beans on hand, try making Mung Bean Hummus or try these Mung Bean Burgers.
 This Spicy Mung Bean Salad is a favourite of mine too!

 How to Cook Mung Beans